MikeWoodward/English-Football-Forecasting/Notes/data_sources.md

 * Most sources exclude the National League (the fifth tier).
 This is still a professional league and matches can have attendances of several thousand.

-* Club names are inconsistently abbreviated.
+* Club names are inconsistently abbreviated or shortened.

 * The same errors appear in multiple sources, suggesting a large amount of cutting-and-pasting.
 In other words, different sources are not always different.